 EXAMS consist of fill-in-the-blank, multiple choice, and short answer questions and are non-cumulative.

-ESSAYS focus on the assigned readings from Angeloni et al., indicated as “ISSUES” in the “TOPICS” section of this document (see below).
+ESSAYS focus on the assigned readings, indicated as “ISSUES” in the “TOPICS” section of this document (see below).
 You must submit 3 essays in total, meaning that you must omit 2 and choose which 3 to submit.
-NOTE: there is no essay for the 1st discussion day, i.e. ISSUES 1 & 2.
-ESSAYS ARE DUE ON THE CLASS DAY FOLLOWING THE DISCUSSION DAY.
+NOTE: there are no topics or essay due for ISSUE 1 (9/3) and there is no essay for ISSUE 2 (9/8).
+ESSAYS ARE DUE 1 WEEK AFTER THE DISCUSSION DAY.
 Electronic submission is not an option as it is not fair to those students who submitted a hard copy.
-However, all anthropology majors need to email their 1st essay to me because we use them for assessment purposes that have no reflection on you or your grade.
-The format for the essays is available on the course page.
+However, all anthropology majors also need to email their 1st essay to me because we use them for assessment purposes that have no reflection on you or your grade.
+The format for the essays is available on mycourses.
 Essays must be typed and double-spaced using size 12 font.
 Double-sided printing is encouraged.
 Essays will be graded primarily on content and adherence to guidelines (see rubric and example essay on course page), with some consideration of grammar/organization.
 Therefore, you should be sure to read them over carefully and make corrections prior to submission.

 DISCUSSION/PARTICIPATION: ISSUES will be discussed on the day they are scheduled to be read.
-You will earn 1 point for every discussion that you come prepared for and participate in (you can earn a max of 5 pt).
-Preparation consists of having read the articles within the ISSUE and submitting typed TOPICS (consist of comments, questions, things you would like to discuss further, etc. that you want to discuss with your classmates).
+You will earn 1 point for every discussion that you come prepared for and participate in (you can earn a max of 6 pt).
+Preparation consists of having read the articles within the ISSUE and submitting typed TOPICS (consisting of bulleted comments, questions, things you would like to discuss further, etc. that you want to discuss with your classmates).
 TOPICS need to be typed to ensure that students are not completing them in class.
 It should be apparent from your submitted “TOPICS” that you read and considered each of the articles within an ISSUE.
-A minimum of 2 or 3 topics/comments/questions per article is acceptable, so that you will be submitting a minimum of 8-10 topics for each ISSUE, since there are 4 or more articles in each.
+A minimum of 2 or 3 topics/comments/questions per article is acceptable.
 If you have more to say about some articles than others, it will balance out.
 Since there is an extra discussion scheduled, there is no make-up credit, i.e. you must be present, prepared, and submit TOPICS to earn participation credit.

-HOMININ WORKSHEETS: worksheets will be on the course site.
+HOMININ WORKSHEETS: worksheets will be on mycourses.
 Students will compile information for their completion from readings and lecture notes.
-You will submit them electronically on the course site.
-They are due prior to your attendance at the study session at the end of the semester.
-You will be able to tweak them during that session so that you can use them as a study guide.
+You will submit them electronically INTO THE DROPBOX on the course site.
+They are due 12/1.
+You will be able to tweak them during the final review session but they should be fairly complete to earn complete credit.
+You will use them as a study guide for Exam 3.

--ISSUES from Roundtable viewpoints: Physical anthropology – All articles within an ISSUE are to be read (unless otherwise indicated) and “TOPICS” prepared and submitted for 5 of them on days indicated with boxes
+– All articles within an ISSUE are to be read and “TOPICS” prepared and submitted on days indicated with boxes (see bleow)

 Week Date Lecture Topic ____ Assignments_____